iuliarebecalupas/iuliarebecalupas.github.io-sql-journey/statements-query-structure.md

 nav_order: 3
 ---

-## Understanding SQL Statements: DML, DDL, and Query Structure
+## Understanding SQL Statements, DML, DDL, and Query Structure

 Now that we understand what SQL is and why we use it, let's break down the two major roles SQL plays — and how statements are built.